Transmission Fluid Flush vs. Change – Which is Better?

 Transmission fluids have good cleaning additives.
 These cleaning properties can wash off varnish from the clutch packs, leading to clutch slippage.

-Q: Should you flush a high mileage transmission?
+Q: Should you flush a high-mileage transmission?

 While changing or flushing transmission fluid is important, it is risky for some high-mileage cars.
 If your old car is still running fine with the factory fluid, there’s no need to change it.
 If you change it, it may result in an unexpected failure.
 Again, flushing transmission on a high-mileage car will damage weak seals and cause severe leaks.
 “Sometimes, there’s no best oil than old oil.”